ADOPT: Adaptive Dependency-Guided Joint Prompt Optimization for Multi-Step LLM Pipelines: Methodology

 Building on this structural understanding, ADOPT then performs a data-driven analysis using the traces collected from good cases.
 For each LLM step, optimizer $E_2$ is provided with the direct-analysis results, the step’s input–output pairs, and the corresponding end-to-end traces.
 The optimizer analyzes how variations in the step’s output affect the final result, yielding a final output \emph{dependency} on that step.
 This dependency characterizes the step’s functional contribution to successful execution and its influence on the end-to-end behavior.

-\textbf{Computing Global Textual Gradient.} For each bad case, ADOPT first uses optimizer $E_3$ to identify the metric-defined discrepancy $\mathcal{L}$ between the pipeline output and the ground truth.
+\textbf{Computing Global Textual Gradient.} For each bad case, ADOPT first uses optimizer $E_3$ to construct a textual discrepancy $\mathcal{L}$ between the pipeline output and the ground truth, guided by the task metric $\mathcal{M}$.
 This discrepancy, referred to as \emph{textual loss} or \emph{feedback} in our setting, explicitly enumerates the errors responsible for the score reduction and provides a fine-grained and interpretable description of the mismatch, serving as the natural-language counterpart of an error signal.
-In essence, the optimization objective is to minimize this textual loss $\mathcal{L} = \mathcal{M}\!\left( F(x;\, p_1,\dots,p_m) \right)$, that is, to eliminate the discrepancy as much as possible.

 ADOPT then invokes optimizer $E_4$ to transform this textual loss into a \emph{global textual gradient}. $E_4$ performs a diagnostic analysis that explains why each discrepancy arises, producing a global description of the failure mode of the final output.
 This yields a distilled correction direction expressed at the level of the final output itself.
 The resulting global textual gradient functions as an analogue of the derivative of $\mathcal{L}$ with respect to the textual loss, that is, $g^{\text{global}} = \nabla_{\text{Output}}^{\text{text}} \mathcal{L}.$